Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 }

 /**
- * @notice verifies a certificate
+ * @notice verifies a certificate against the operator table for a given reference timestamp
  * @param operatorSet the operatorSet that the certificate is for
  * @param cert a certificate
- * @return signedStakes total stake weight that signed the certificate for each stake type.
-Each index corresponds to a stake type in the `weights` array in the `ECDSAOperatorInfo`
+ * @return totalSignedStakeWeights total stake weight that signed the certificate for each stake type.
+Each
- * @return signers array of addresses that signed the certificate
+ *         index corresponds to a stake type in the `weights` array in the `BN254OperatorSetInfo` struct
  * @dev The `referenceTimestamp` in the `BN254Certificate` is used to determine the operator table to use for the verification
+ * @dev It is up to the AVS to handle race conditions for certificates against stale or new operator tables
+ * @dev Reverts if the certificate's `referenceTimestamp` is too stale with respect to the `maxStalenessPeriod` of the operatorSet
+ * @dev This function is *non-view* because it caches non-signing operator info upon a successful certificate verification.
+See `getNonsignerOperatorInfo` for more details
  */
 function verifyCertificate(
     OperatorSet memory operatorSet,
     BN254Certificate memory cert
-) external returns (uint256[] memory signedStakes);
+) external returns (uint256[] memory totalSignedStakeWeights);
 ```

 Verifies a BN254 certificate by checking the aggregated signature against the operator set's aggregate public key. *Note: This function is non-view because the non-signers are cached in storage.*.
-See [cachingMechanism](#caching-mechanism) for more information. **The `referenceTimestamp` of the certificate is used to get the operators and their stake weights for certificate verification.**
+See [cachingMechanism](#caching-mechanism) for more information. **The `referenceTimestamp` of the certificate is used to get the operators and their stake weights for certificate verification.
+It is not the timestamp at which the certificate was created.**

 *Process*:
 * Validates the certificate timestamp against staleness requirements